Ekam_logo_YS Medium.png

 Um…Don’t Smell-up the Room

-I’m not suggesting you be concerned with body odor—actually quite the opposite.
+I’m not suggesting you be concerned with body odour—actually quite the opposite.
 Be concerned about perfumes.
 Often, those in that yoga class with you are on the natural path, and the smell of commercial lotions and perfumes make some people sick (literally).
 Try to go au naturel, or if you really would like to smell better without being offensive, drop a dab of essential oil onto your wrists.
 Please NO aerosols in the studio, changing room or loo.

 Don’t Chat with the Person Next to You